Coronavirus (COVID-19) and its impact on child maintenance

 Don't make unilateral decisions

 Co-parenting can be tough at the best of times, especially if you are new to it, or your divorce or separation ended acrimoniously.
-A decision to change your child maintenance payments should be discussed and agreed together, not taken by one of you no matter how obvious or necessary it feels and especially in the current, difficult circumstances.
+A decision to change your child maintenance payments should be discussed and agreed upon together, not taken by one of you no matter how obvious or necessary it feels especially in the current, difficult circumstances.
 Emotions are heightened, so talking to your other parent can feel especially challenging just now but it's even more important that you act together in the best interests of your children.

 Be aware of the consequences of changes